qiwi/masker/packages/common/README.md

 ```

 ### execute()
 The pipeline executor.
-Transforms the target value (ctx) thought the handlers queue.
+Transforms the target value (ctx) via the handlers queue.
 Provides both sync and async modes.
 ```ts
 import {createPipe as cp, execute} from '@qiwi/masker-common'